 It is another popular Rajasthani dish, but people love this kachori filled with sweet mawa filled with a lot of dry fruits.
 It's every bite leaves a divine taste that lingers for a long time.

 Shrikhand or sweet yogurt is served in amazing flavours that are enjoyed and relished by people who are looking for a sweet but healthy alternative.

 A wide range of barfi with amazing flavours like coconut, beetroot, orange, almond, Cashew, Anjeer and more are served in wedding ceremonies.

 If you have a wedding coming up in your family, check out these sweet dishes and get the best North Indian wedding sweets ideas for the “do” that remains in the memories of your guests forever!

-If you are someone who is finding out ways to add fun to their wedding cate...
+If you are someone who would love to keep their guests engaged and would wa...
 Read More